6 Best Day Trips to Pompeii from Sorrento

 Vesuvius by boat| ©Paco Álvarez Bonilla

-It is very similar to the previous option, but it is done by boat.
-It is a highly recommended option and not only for the experience and the scenery.
-Undoubtedly, an experience that could be among the best boat trips from Sorrento.
+This is very similar to the previous option, but it is done by boat.
+It is a highly recommended option, and not just for the experience and the scenery.
+Without a doubt, this is one of the best boat trips from Sorrento.

-If you are staying in a hotel near Sorrento, you can request the pick-up service also in Massa Lubrense, Sant'Agnello, Piano di Sorrento and Meta.
-I recommend you to take a look at the details of the excursion.
+If you are staying at a hotel near Sorrento, you can also request pick-up service in Massa Lubrense, Sant'Agnello, Piano di Sorrento, and Meta.
+I recommend checking the details of the excursion.

-You will travel from Piano di Sorrento to Castellammare di Stabia by boat and then take a bus to the archaeological park.
-After the visit there is a surprise: lunch in a local wine cellar.
-Volcanic eruptions have left an ideal land for the cultivation of vines and bottles of Falanghina, Aglianico and other exquisite varieties are produced here.
+You will travel from Piano di Sorrento to Castellammare di Stabia by speedboat and then take a bus to the archaeological park.
+After the visit, there is a surprise: lunch at a local winery.
+Volcanic eruptions have left behind land that is ideal for growing grapes, and Falanghina, Aglianico, and other exquisite varieties are produced here.

-After lunch (which is included) it is time to climb the volcano.
-Once descended you will return to Castellammare di Stabia and take the boat to Sorrento.
+After lunch (which is included), it's time to climb the volcano.
+Once you descend, you will return to Castellammare di Stabia and take the boat to Sorrento.

-• Recommended for those who want an express but complete tour.
+• Recommended for those who want a quick but comprehensive tour.

 Positano, Amalfi Coast| ©pululante